Mississippi Felony Crimes and Sentences

 Statute of Limitations: When Can Authorities Bring Felony Charges in Mississippi?

 Generally, there's a time limit (referred to as the "statute of limitations") for bringing criminal charges; the time period usually starts when the alleged crime took place.
 The standard criminal statute of limitations in Mississippi is two years.
-However, the state exempts a long list of felonies—including murder, manslaughter, aggravated assault, burglary, robbery, rape, kidnapping, child abuse, and larceny—which means prosecutors may bring charges for these crimes at any time.
-A few other crimes, such as felony abuse of a vulnerable person or assistance-program fraud, have five- or six-year limits.
+However, the law provides longer limitation periods for many felonies.
+And some felonies have no statute of limitations, which means a prosecutor can file charges at any time.
+These felonies include murder, manslaughter, aggravated assault, burglary, robbery, rape, kidnapping, child abuse, and larceny.
 (Miss.
-Code § 99-1-5 (2020).)
+Code § 99-1-5 (2023).)

-A felony conviction becomes part of your permanent criminal record.
-Prior felony convictions could mean harsher sentences for new crimes.
-Being a convicted felon can also hurt you when you are looking for a job and applying to rent a house or apartment.
-And the Mississippi Constitution permanently strips the right to vote from people previously convicted of a number of crimes, including murder, rape, forgery, and theft—a list that has been expanded by the state's attorney general (Miss.
+if you're facing felony charges, contact a local criminal defense attorney as soon as possible.
+Being convicted of a felony in Mississippi can mean harsh prison sentences and fines, as well as impact you later on in life.
+Having a felony record makes it more difficult to find a job or apartment.
+And the Mississippi Constitution permanently strips the right to vote from people previously convicted of a number of crimes, including murder, rape, forgery, and theft—a list that has been expanded by the state's attorney general.
+(Miss.
 Const. art.
-12, § 240).
+12, § 241 (2023).)

 DEFEND YOUR RIGHTS